dasch-swiss/dsp-api/docs/rst/introduction/example-project.rst

   field for entering a value for this property should be 80 characters wide, and should accept at most 255 characters.

-The ``incunabula`` ontology contains several property definitions that are basically similar.
+The ``incunabula`` ontology contains several other property definitions that are basically similar.
 Note that different subclasses of ``Value`` are used.
 For example, ``incunabula:pubdate``, which represents the publication date of a book, points to a ``knora-base:DateValue``.
 The ``DateValue`` class stores a date range, with a specified degree of precision and a preferred calendar system for display.

-A Knora property can point to a Knora resource instead of a Knora value.
+A property can point to a Knora resource instead of to a Knora value.
 For example, in the ``incunabula`` ontology, there are resources representing pages and books, and each page is part of some book.
 This relationship is expressed using the property ``incunabula:partOf``: